binhqd/docker-json-server-faker/README.md

 ## Usage

-This docker image is available as a [trusted build on the docker index](https://index.docker.io/u/clue/json-server/), so there's no setup required.
+This docker image is available as automated build at (https://index.docker.io/u/docker pull rivancic/docker-json-server-faker/), so there's no setup required.
 Using this image for the first time will start a download automatically.
 Further runs will be immediate, as the image will be cached locally.